 A striking feature of the relatively small number of paintings that comprise the oeuvre of Johannes Vermeer is the prominent place accorded to maps and globes.
 The use of maps as wall hangings in contemporary Dutch houses went beyond the desire for cartographic information.
 Maps were also used to express status, to promote a better understanding of history or politics or to take the place of paintings.
 At the moment Vermeer painted his works Amsterdam was the world centre of map-making.
 Among the most majestic productions were the wall maps of Willem Blaeu.
 The pride of place that wall maps claimed in Dutch homes is most eloquently presented in a half-dozen or so of the exquisite paintings of Vermeer, as well as in such contemporary scenes as Pieter de Hooch's A Woman Drinking with Two Men (1658) in the National Gallery.
 These views of everyday life bear witness to an almost totemic cult of maps.

 At the beginning of the seventeenth century Amsterdam was becoming one of the wealthiest trading cities in Europe, the base of the Dutch East India Company and a centre of banking and the diamond trade, its people noted for their intellectual skills and splendid craftsmanship.

-At this propitious time in the history of the Northern Provinces, Willem Janszoon Blaeu, who was born at Alkmaar in 1571 and trained in astronomy and the sciences by Tycho Brahe, the celebrated Danish astronomer, founded a business in Amsterdam in 1599 as a globe and instrument maker.
+At this propitious time in the history of the Northern Provinces, Willem Janszoon Blaeu, who was born at Alkmaar in 1571 and was trained in astronomy and the sciences by Tycho Brahe, the celebrated Danish astronomer, who founded a business in Amsterdam in 1599 as a globe and instrument maker.

 It was not long before the business expanded, publishing maps, topographical works and books of sea charts as well as constructing globes.